hack-technicolor/hack-technicolor/docs/Firmware Repository.md

 For simplicity, model names are reported here without irrelevant branding codes.

-For example "DJA0230TLS", where "TLS" stands for "Telstra", is listed here as simply "DJA0230" since all of them share the same board mnemonic.
+For example `DJA0230TLS`, where `TLS` stands for `Telstra`, is listed here as simply `DJA0230` since all of them share the same board mnemonic.

-Other branding codes you could see worldwide are "TS" for "Telia Sonera", "MYR" for MyRepublic, "TI" for Telecom Italia, "VDF" for Vodafone, and so on.
+Other branding codes you could see worldwide are `TS` for `Telia Sonera`, `MYR` for MyRepublic, `TI` for Telecom Italia, `VDF` for Vodafone, and so on.
 You can safely ignore branding codes.

 Type 1/2/3 indicates if it can be rooted directly.
 Please, **don't miss this important detail** whenever you add a new firmware version to this page.**